leto1210/duplicacy-web-arm/README.md

 ## ARMv7 or ARMv8 ?

 By default the "latest" tag on docker hub is for the arm32v7 version.
-If you need the 64bits version, you must choose it explicitly
+If you need the 64bits version, you must choose it explicitly.

 ## How To